Slow it, Spread it, Sink it, Store it

 The implementation of swales is something that has to be carefully considered.
 And swales should never be created without first going through a careful and thorough design process.

-Designing Swale Systems
+Designing a Swale System

 Where swales are used, it is of course very important to plan and design these correctly for a specific site.